developess/build_a_phoenix_api/README.md

 mix phx.new fawkes --no-ecto --no-webpack
 ```

-`mix phx.new` creates a new phoenix app in the umbrella.
+`mix phx.new` creates a new Phoenix app in the umbrella.

-The flags `--no-ecto` and `--no-webpack` reduce some of the boilerplate that comes with phoenix, providing just the skeleton app for this example.
+The flags `--no-ecto` and `--no-webpack` reduce some of the boilerplate that comes with Phoenix, providing just the skeleton app for this example.
 Ecto is a database wrapper and webpack is for compiling front end code - we don't need this for now.

 Select `Y` to fetch and install dependencies when prompted.

-If dependencies don't install properly, you may not have a recent version of hex or phoenix downloaded.
+If dependencies don't install properly, you may not have a recent version of hex or Phoenix downloaded.
 Try running `mix local.hex` and installing deps again with `mix deps.get`.
 Still having issues?
-Check the [phoenix installation guide](https://hexdocs.pm/phoenix/installation.html).
+Check the [phoenix installation guide](https://hexdocs.pm/Phoenix/installation.html).

-Now let's start this new phoenix app using `mix phx.server`:
+Now let's start this new Phoenix app using `mix phx.server`:

 ```
 cd fawkes